List of Subjects

 Intermediate Level

-At the Intermediate level, the focus will be on Logic and Ethics.
+At Intermediate level, the focus will be on Logic and Ethics.
 Students will study formal and informal logic, as well as ethical theories and practical issues such as life and death, and online privacy.
-The course aims at enabling students to construct solid arguments and think critically and clearly about real‑life situations that often require decision-making and wise choices.
+The course aims to enable students to construct solid arguments and think critically and clearly about real‑life situations that often require decision-making and wise choices.

 Psychology is the scientific study of the mind and behaviour, exploring how people think, feel, and act in different situations.
-It studies topics such as cognition, development, personality, and social interaction.
-Through research, psychology aims to understand the processes that influence behaviour and the application of this knowledge to improve well-being and support positive change.
-Studying psychology, helps students develop analytical, research, and communication skills whilst providing insight into the critical interpretation of information.
+It explores topics such as cognition, development, personality, and social interaction.
+Through research, psychology aims to understand the processes that influence behaviour and the application of how this knowledge can improve well-being and promote positive change.
+Studying psychology helps students develop analytical, research, and communication skills whilst providing insight into the critical interpretation of information.
 Psychology is valuable for careers in health, education, research, human resources, and other fields.

 Intermediate Level